Mathematics

 Applied Mathematics

 A minimum of 120 credit hours is required for a bachelor of science degree in applied mathematics.
-A minimum grade of “C” is required by the department in each course counted toward the math/stat requirement for the B.S. in applied mathematics.
+A minimum grade of “C” is required by the department in each mathematics and statistics course counted toward the B.S. in applied mathematics.
 Moreover, the department requires that an average of at least two grade points per credit hour must be obtained for all courses taken within the department.
 These requirements for the B.S. degree are in addition to credit received for algebra, trigonometry, and basic ROTC.

-The applied mathematics curriculum requires fifteen semester hours of technical electives, except where this requirement is reduced to compensate for extra requirements of emphasis areas, in addition to basic courses in chemistry or biology, physics, computer science, and economics.
-Two semesters of language and communication, ENGLISH 1160 or ENGLISH 3560, and either HISTORY 1300, HISTORY 1310, HISTORY 1200, or POL SCI 1200 are also required.
+The applied mathematics curriculum requires fifteen semester hours of technical electives, except where this requirement is reduced to compensate for extra requirements of emphasis areas, in addition to basic required courses in the sciences and economics.
 Specific requirements for the bachelor’s degree are outlined in the sample program below.

 Freshman Year